Phoenix-the-Imperial/GeneriZer/README.md

 # Version History

+ ## Version GZ-0.0.3

+ Added more Generation Z slang in the word-map.

  ## Version GZ-0.0.2

-  The additions changes were made.
+  The following additions were made.
   1. Added sentence selection and randomized phrase replacement.
   2. Added a logging system for easy debugging.